kovidgoyal/kitty/docs/keyboard-protocol.rst

     "F11",       "kf11",       "CSI 23 ~"
     "F12",       "kf12",       "CSI 24 ~"

-Finally, there are a few more functional keys that have special cased legacy
+There are a few more functional keys that have special cased legacy
 encodings:

 .. csv-table:: C0 controls